giodueck/factorio-computing/horizon/doc/asm-design.md

 ### Reset
 `reset`\
-Reset the program counter, registers and memory are kept the same since turning off power does not clear the contents of RW memory cells.
+Reset the program counter and stack pointer, stack and memory are kept the same since turning off power does not clear the contents of RW memory cells.

-Is implemented as a Macro, as its behavior is the same as `xor r0 r0`
+Is implemented as a Macro, as its behavior is the same as `xor SP SP`
-`xor r1 r1`
-`xor r2 r2`
-...
-`xor LR LR`
 `jmp #0`

 ### Move/Copy